 What tog rating is most suitable for you?

-What weight would you feel most comfortable under?
+The maximum weight you would feel most comfortable under.

 There is no need to lose sleep over trying to choose the right bedding.
 Our specialist advisors at Land of Beds pride themselves on their expert knowledge and ability to guide you to the duvet that’s just right for you.